H410M-H/msns2.0/README.md

 - Develop a staff portal for managing school resources
 - Integrate a calendar system for school events and schedules
 - Create a photo gallery showcasing school activities and achievements

-### 7. Conclusion

-This SRS document outlines the key features and functions for the MSNS2.0 project.
-It serves as a guide for development and can be updated as the project evolves.